LambdaKappa/Linear-lib/README.md

  [2, 6, 3]]
 ```

-Operations like Matrix multiplication are not well optimized and Numpy should handle big Matrices better.
+Operations like Matrix multiplication are not well optimized and Numpy should handle big Matrices faster.